 (v) enables many of the Thirty Philanthropic Elder Colleagues, colloquially known as 30 Wise Old Owls, that possess Three WOO Qualities incl.
 Project Development Expertise, to also take an active role of mentoring (which carries the 'handle' Gatekeeper) for one or more of eight of Eleven Mentoring Roles particular suited to the 15 or so Retired Elder Colleagues;

-(vi) enables the Thirty Philanthropic Elder Colleagues from the Ten Corporate Sponsors to apply Complimentary Low Cost Initiatives to embellish the DRAFT Programme (prepared by the Life Skills Programme Developer) in order to Agree The Final Format of the 'Aboriginal Teenager Life Skills' Early Intervention Programme;
+(vi) enables the Thirty Philanthropic Elder Colleagues from the Ten Corporate Sponsors to apply Complimentary Low Cost Initiatives to embellish the Pilot Programme in the N.T. (prepared by the Life Skills Programme Developer) in order to Agree The Final Format of the 'Aboriginal Teenager Life Skills' Early Intervention Philanthropic Programme;

 (vii) engages a Indigenous Principal's Representative to perform Duties And Responsibilities for the Life Skills Philanthropic Service Movement;